liningtonlab/npanalyst/README.md

 ## Installation

+### Development

+Development is supported through the `uv` package manager for Python with a modern `pyproject.toml`.
+A `conda` build is provided for users which abstracts some of the more complex system dependency problems into an easy-to-use `conda install`.
+Further, a [`Taskfile.yaml`](https://taskfile.dev/) is provided for common dev tasks.

 ### Local

-Using Anaconda Python, create a virtual environment with all the necessary dependencies, and then install the toolchain into that environment:
+Using Anaconda Python, create a virtual environment with all the necessary dependencies, and then install the tool-chain into that environment:

 ```bash
 conda env create -f environment.yml